 Related Content: How to Create a Successful Employee Resource Group (ERG)

 2. Establish Employee Resource Groups (ERGs)

 Employee resource groups (or ERGs) serve several functions within an organization.
-They create a safe space for underrepresented employees to network and brainstorm ways to make their company more inclusive.
+They create safe spaces for underrepresented employees to network and brainstorm ways to make initiatives more inclusive.

 Another factor that will help make your goals more achievable and impactful is to tie them to company KPIs.

 For example, if your company has a hiring target for the new year, create a goal within that KPI that details the diversity target for those new hires.
 Within your training and development goal, clarify how many or what percentage of employees within underrepresented groups should complete leadership training.